gabbersepp/dev.to-posts/blog-posts/analyzing-performance-trap/analyzing-performance-trap.md

 6:}
 ```

 I placed a breakpoint at line 5 and was sure that this time my breakpoint must be hit.
-But no. I started the program and it closes immediatelly.
+But no. I started the program and it closes immediately.
 Very disappointing.

-# Nex try
+# Next try

 ```cs
 static void Main(string[] args)